hmahmood2351/Terraform-Test/README.md

 # Terraform-Test
-Terraform Testing for Cloud and anything else
+Terraform testing for Terraform Cloud and anything else